Gudipudi

 Gudipudi is a village in Palnadu district of the Indian state of Andhra Pradesh.
 It is located in Sattenapalle mandal of Guntur revenue division.

-Geography

-Gudipudi is located at coordinates 16°25'7"N 80°21'57"E geographically.

 Demography

 Telugu is the local language.
 The village of Gudipudi covers an area of about 1782 hectares.
 As of 2011 India census, Gudipudi had a population of 5587, with 2783 men and 2804 women living in 1372 houses.

 Government and politics

 Gudipudi gram panchayat is the local self-government of the village.
 The panchayat is divided into wards and each ward is represented by an elected ward member.
 These ward members are headed by a sarpanch.

 The present sarpanch of the gram panchayat is Dasari Vijaya Raju, who got elected in the year 2013.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.